Updated: Aug 26

-“Certified Animal-Free” is a certification program offered by VeganMed, Inc. Currently, “Certified Animal-Free” is intended to certify medications, supplements, and cosmetics as not having any ingredients of animal origin.
-This certification sets the highest quality standard in the industry as it 1) incorporates lab testing to detect animal-derived ingredients and 2) provides independent verification of the individual ingredients in a product.
-The certification program addresses the needs of many social and religious cultures such as veganism, vegetarianism, Hinduism, Jainism, Buddhism, and also of those that embrace an animal cruelty-free world.
+VeganMed labels our certified products as “Certified Animal-Free.”
+These medications, supplements, and cosmetics contain no animal-derived ingredients.
+Our certification sets the highest quality standard in the industry as it (1) provides independent verification of the individual ingredients in a product and (2) incorporates lab testing of the product where appropriate.
+Our certification program addresses the needs of not just vegans, but many other social and religious cultures like vegetarianism, Hinduism, Jainism, Buddhism, and also those that embrace an animal cruelty-free world.

 There is a Need For Animal Ingredients Disclosure!

 People have a right to know if their medicines contain animal ingredients (Mehta, 2019).
 Individual ethical, spiritual, and dietary needs should be properly recognized and addressed in respect to all goods and services, including those offered by the pharmaceutical and medical sectors.
 Even the American Medical Association has released an entire policy regarding better labeling of animal-derived ingredients.

 84% of patients reported not knowing that several medications contained ingredients derived from animal sources

 Many drugs contain animal ingredients and need better, clearer labeling.
 In a study of 100 patients, 84% reported not knowing that several medications contained ingredients derived from animal sources.
 Nearly 63% of the patients wanted their physicians, and 35% of the patients wanted their providers (pharmacists, nurses) to notify them when using such medications.
 (Sattar, 2004).